+Description of Business

-Description of Business-Tempest Therapeutics, Inc. ("Tempest" or the "Company") is a clinical-stage oncology company advancing small molecules that combine both tumor-targeted and immune-mediated mechanisms with the potential to treat a wide range of tumors.
-The Company's two clinical programs are TPST-1120 and TPST-1495, antagonists of PPARα and EP2/EP4, respectively.
-Both TPST-1120 and TPST-1495 are advancing through Phase 1 clinical trials designed to study both agents as monotherapies and in combination with other approved agents.
-In collaboration with F. Hoffmann La Roche, TPST-1120 is also advancing through a randomized first line, global, Phase 1b/2 clinical study in combination with the standard-of-care regimen of atezolizumab and bevacizumab in patients with advanced or metastatic hepatocellular carcinoma.
-Tempest is also developing an orally available inhibitor of TREX-1 designed to activate, selectively, the cGAS/STING pathway, an innate immune response pathway, important for the development of anti-tumor immunity.
-Tempest is headquartered in South San Francisco, California.
+Tempest Therapeutics, Inc. ("Tempest" or the "Company") is a clinical-stage oncology company advancing small molecules that combine both tumor-targeted and immune-mediated mechanisms with the potential to treat a wide range of tumors.
+The Company's two novel clinical programs are TPST-1120 and TPST-1495, antagonists of PPAR α and EP2/EP4, respectively.
+Both programs are advancing through clinical trials designed to study the agents as monotherapies and in combination with other approved agents.
+Tempest is also developing an orally available inhibitor of TREX-1, a target that controls activation of the cGAS/STING pathway.
+Tempest is headquartered in Brisbane, California.